Skip to main content

 When it comes to borrowing money, the math is usually pretty simple: The higher your credit score, the lower your interest rates.
 Borrowers with a credit score of 800 or higher are generally offered the best financing.

 If your score isn’t that high, don’t stress.
 But do be prepared to spend more if you go with a traditional loan to fund your investment property.
 Loan applicants with a credit score of 740 or lower will likely face higher interest rates and lender fees, which means a bigger down payment and higher monthly payments.
 You may find that a home equity investment is a smarter choice.
-Typically, you’ll need a 630 or greater credit score, but because it is an investment, you won’t have to worry about interest at all.
+Typically, you’ll need a 630 or greater credit score.

 How much will improving your credit score save you each month?
 Find out more here.